-National Commercial Litigation Lawyers
+National Contingency Commercial Litigation Attorneys

 Proudly Serving Entrepreneurs Coast to Coast

 Business entities are subject to a complex patchwork of laws and regulations that sometimes overlap and intertwine in their application.
-Successful navigation of the interwoven meshwork of statutes, regulations, local ordinances, and administrative policies that are often implicated in commercial litigation requires a keen legal mind with a sophisticated understanding of the law.
+Successful navigation of interwoven statutes, regulations, local ordinances, and administrative policies that are often implicated in commercial litigation requires a keen legal mind with a sophisticated understanding of the law.
 Our commercial litigators at McCune Law Group have the ingenuity, knowledge, and experience to represent underdog companies against huge corporations and achieve a track record of success that consistently defies the odds.

 Our firm has invaluable experience litigating the following types of claims:

 - Corporate Interference

 - Franchise-Related Litigation

 - Shareholder Oppression Lawsuits